- Posts: 3025

 - Joined: 25 Jan 2020

-Initially scammers will claim that only a certain amount of money is required as the fee that must be paid in advance to facilitate completion of whatever the fictitious transaction is that the scammer is offering, but, as soon as the victim sends the scammer any money, then the scammer will claim that some unforeseen circumstances have arisen and that more money is now required to complete the transaction.
+Initially advance-fee fraud scammers will claim that only a certain amount of money is required as an up-front fee which must be paid to facilitate completion of the fictitious transaction that the scammer is offering.
+However, as soon as the victim sends the scammer any money, then the scammer will claim that some unforeseen circumstances have arisen and more money is now required to complete the transaction.

-Using this psychology, scammers may ask for as little as $50-$100 via a gift card payment the first time that they ask for any money.
-This is a strategy used in some scams in order to simply get a victim invested into a scam.
-Then the scammer will start to increase the amount of money requested once the first amount has been paid by the victim.
-This is done in order to get more and more money out of the victim each time and to continue to get the victim more deeply invested so that the victim continues to send more money to the scammer.
-The more that a victim is invested into the scam, the more the victim also stands to lose, thus it becomes less likely that the victim will simply walk away from the transaction as the scam progresses.
+Using this psychology, scammers may ask for as little as $50-$100 via a gift card payment as the first payment.
+This is a strategy used in some scams in order to simply get a victim "invested" into the scam.
+Then the scammer will start to increase the amount of money requested after the first amount has been paid by the victim.
+This is done to get more and more money from of the victim and gets the victim more deeply invested each time so that the victim may continue to send more money to the scammer.
+The more that a victim is invested into the scam then the more the victim also stands to lose, thus it becomes less likely that the victim will simply walk away from the transaction as the scam progresses.

 Another technique often used by scammers is to change identities and personas multiple times throughout the scam.
-As the victim falls deeper into the scam, the scammer will often introduce the scam victim to other parties and partners who the scammer claims will be assisting with the transaction.
-This technique is added as an attempt by the scammer to increase their credibility and to portray to the victim that their offer is one of great importance.
+As the victim falls deeper into the scam, the scammer will often introduce the scam victim to other associates and partners that the scammer claims will be assisting with the transaction.
+This technique is added in as an attempt by the scammer to increase the credibility of the scam and to portray that their offer is one of great importance.

 Additional parties brought into a scam by a scammer may be presented as lawyers (barristers), bankers, courier and security companies, or even a religious figure such as a pastor or reverend father.
-In almost all cases though the victim is dealing with only one person who is the same scammer acting behind all of the different fake personas and various email addresses being implemented by the scammer.
-The scammer may also introduce fake websites (sometimes more than one) and a number of fraudulent documents in order to try to further convince the victim that the fake transaction is in fact real.
+In almost all cases though the victim is dealing with only one person who is the same scammer acting behind all of the different fake personas and various email addresses being implemented int he scam.
+The scammer may also introduce fake websites (sometimes more than one) and provide a number of fake and fraudulent documents in order to try to further convince the victim that the fake transaction is real.

 Another psychological technique often used by email scammers is to send the victim a new scam email called a “Past Effort” scam within 1-2 months after contact between the scammer and the victim has ended.
 Please click here to read more about how Past Effort scams work.